Saddickq/alx-low_level_programming/README.md

 This is the beginning of c programming
-And this is the first project
+And this is the first project.